Skip to content

 Gluteus Medius Function - Hip Abduction

-Due to its crucial role in hip stability, Gluteus Medius is also very active in high-impact sports and during heavy lifting.
-Advanced athletes tend to be very strong in this region, especially if their sport requires lateral movement.
-On the contrary for the layman, it is easy for the average person to strain their dormant Gluteus Medius when doing any physical activity that he is unconditioned for.
+Lastly, Gluteus Medius is very active in high-impact sports and during heavy lifting.
+Advanced athletes tend to be very strong in this region, especially if their sport requires lateral movement like tennis, basketball, football, or soccer.

-The Gluteus Medius pain chart is gnarly.
-Gluteus Medius trigger points can refer pain to the lower back, tailbone, buttock, and everywhere else you see the pink madness below.
+The Gluteus Medius pain chart is wide and sharp.
+Gluteus Medius trigger points can refer pain to the lower back, tailbone, buttock, and everywhere else you see the bright pink madness below.
 More on referred pain and trigger point charts here.

 Gluteus Medius Trigger Point Referred Pain Patterns